Goods and services tax (Australia): Introduction of GST

 A prominent selling point of the legislation was that all the revenue raised by GST would be distributed to the states.
 In 1999, an agreement was reached with the state and territory governments that their various duties, levies and taxes on consumption would be removed over time, with the consequent budget shortfall being replaced by GST income distributed by the Commonwealth Grants Commission.
 Furthermore, federally levied personal income tax and company tax was reduced to offset GST.

 During the 1998 election campaign, the leader of the Australian Democrats, Meg Lees, stated that her party was opposed to GST unless food, books and tourism packages sold offshore were exempt, and other compensating tax measures were implemented.
 The government initially stated that exemptions to GST were not possible, and looked most likely to pass the GST legislation with the support of independent Senator Brian Harradine but Harradine ultimately voted against the legislation.
 However a compromise was eventually reached with Lees, involving most basic food items being exempt from GST, the GST on library purchases of books being refunded, a temporary 8% refund on school textbooks, increases to welfare payments, and greater powers to the Australian Competition & Consumer Commission to oversee the implementation of the new tax regime.
 A proposal to exempt tampons from GST was dismissed by Howard.
 The legislation was passed on 28 June 1999 as A New Tax System (Goods and Services Tax) Act (Cth) 1999.
 It gained assent on 8 July 1999 and came into operation on 1 July 2000.

+In October 2018, State and Federal Governments agreed to remove tampons from the GST.